The Masterton Family

 This site is intended to provide a knowledge bank for a small community of interest - the present day successors of those who have shared common roots.

 There are a number of Masterton researchers who have freely exchanged information.
 The wonderful aspect of giving knowledge is that we are not diminished by the giving - and if we receive in return, we are enriched.
 Special mention should be made of David Masterton of Whippany, New Jersey who sadly passed away in 2016.
-His work provided the foundation of most of the family trees.
-I have only expanded upon it.
+His work, generously shared, provided the foundation of many of the family trees.
+David and I would meet when he visited Scotland and I have expanded upon his work.

 The site is dedicated to all who came before us, each unique in different ways, but who collectively have created the surroundings and the culture that we all enjoy, or tolerate, today.
 Our civilisation today is shaped by the sum of all their actions.